apache/sandesha/README.txt

 sandesha2-1.1.mar file inside that.
 This is the current Sandesha2 module file.
 Put Sandesha2 module file to <Axis2_webapp>/WEB-INF/modules directory.
+Put sandesha2-policy-1.1.jar file that comes with the distribution to the <Axis2_webapp>/WEB-INF/lib directory.

 Using Sandesha2 in the server side
 ===================================